HugCls/HugCls/README.md

-2024-10-21: "The wise accomplish all that they want without arousing the envy or scorn of others." - Ming-Dao Deng
+2024-10-22: "Memory is the scribe of the soul." - Aristotle